msqrt/ssgl/README.md

 # single source gl

-single source gl (ssgl) lets you write GLSL shaders as C++ lambdas that automatically capture shader inputs/outputs.
+single source gl (ssgl) lets you write GLSL shaders as C++ lambdas that automatically capture shader inputs and outputs.
+This unifies code, brings powerful C++ tools into shader development, and removes code that just passes objects around.

-To illustrate, the following example is a complete program that defines a compute shader and uses it to fill a buffer like `std::iota` would on the CPU side.
-The shader here is everything inside the `generator` lambda, and the main body of the shader is inside `glsl_main`. `useShader` automatically sets up the program and binds the SSBO.
+To illustrate, the following is a program that uses a compute shader to fill a buffer with a running count.
+The shader is the lambda `fill`, and the main body of the shader is in `glsl_main`. `useShader` sets up the program and binds the buffer.
 ```C++
 #include <vector>
 #include "ssgl.h"